-During 2022, the Company incurred \$9.2 million for research and development expenses and as of December 31, 2022 recorded prepaid clinical trial expenses of \$1.3 million.
+During 2023, the Company incurred \$11.6 million for research and development expenses and as of December 31, 2023 recorded prepaid clinical trial expenses of \$0.9 million and accrued clinical trial expense of \$0.8 million.
 As disclosed in Note 2 to the consolidated financial statements, research and development costs are charged to expense when the related goods are delivered, or services are performed.
 The Company estimated its clinical trial expense based on a cost per patient calculation, which is derived from estimated start-up costs, clinical trial costs based on the number of patients and length of treatment and clinical study report costs.
 The Company recorded an accrual or prepaid for clinical trial expenses based on its estimated clinical trial expense as compared to payments made to the Company's third-party clinical research organization, laboratories and clinical investigation sites.
-As of December 31, 2022, all of the Company's clinical trials were in a prepaid position.

-Auditing the Company's prepaid research and development expenses is complex due to significant judgment and estimates made by management in determining the clinical trial expenses incurred, which include inputs such as number of patients, length of treatment and clinical study report costs, compared to payments the Company has made.
+Auditing the Company's accrued and prepaid research and development expenses is complex due to significant judgment and estimates made by management in determining the clinical trial expenses incurred, which include inputs such as number of patients, length of treatment and clinical study report costs, compared to payments the Company has made.